Merethe Wessel-Berg is a Norwegian photographer based in Oslo, Norway (b. 1973, Aurskog, Norway).

 Curiosity is her main tool in photography and in life.

 She would like her photographs to be like questions.
 Like scenes from a movie.
 The immediate, the unguarded moments.
 "I follow my intuition when shooting, trusting it will lead me to the pictures that move me, the small stories or moments that mean something to me.
-The emotional aspect and content is important to me during the whole process".
+The emotional aspect and content is my focus".

 "I hope that the pictures have enough openness to give space for the viewer's associations, too - no matter if they are similar to mine, or completely different", she says.